 The Client: Fantastic Fungi

 Award-winning filmmaker Louie Schwartzberg has teamed up with producer Lyn Lear, iconic mycologist Dr. Paul Stamets, authors Michael Pollan and Eugenia Bone, physician Dr. Andrew Weil, and actress Brie Larson to create an educational, inspirational and ultimately critical film called Fantastic Fungi.
-The film explores the uses and benefits of fungi as alternatives to allopathic medicine, as a solution to our environmental challenges, and as a tool for consciousness expansion.
-The research, discoveries and anecdotal evidence gathered is astounding, particularly when shared through Louie’s lens.
+Communicating the magic of mycelium became effortless.
+Conveying the magic and mystery, the profound wisdom and power… it was an honor to to be an integral part of the creative team.

-The film wouldn’t be released until September, 2019.
-But we began working on this project in 2014.
+Our project began back in 2014.
+The film was released September, 2019 to global acclaim.
 We didn’t create a movie.
 We created a MOVEMENT.

 Working with Greta has been nothing short of Fantastic!
 Literally, having worked with her for several years on the film Fantastic Fungi, her ability of being able to communicate through art and design has been nothing short of exceptional.
 She is responsive, a good listener and can adapt quickly to convey ‘meaning in media.’
 I highly recommend Greta!Paul Stamets, Renowned Mycologist